 Getting an Interview

-I applied online and the process took a day - interviewed at Penn State Erie in November 2011.
+I applied online.
+The process took 1 day.
+I interviewed at Penn State Erie (Erie, PA) in November 2011.

-I applied in-person and interviewed at Penn State Erie.
+I applied in-person.
+I interviewed at Penn State Erie.